Shtacks/GenAI-Shopping-List-Manager-CLI-App/APP_DOCUMENTATION.md

 - Include purchase status (✓ for purchased items)
 - Timestamps for creation and last update
 - Quantities and notes included in export
-- Exports stored in dedicated markdown directories
+- Exports stored in markdown directories

 ### 5. Recipe Management
-- Create and store recipes with detailed information
+- Create recipes manually with detailed information
 - Generate recipes using AI assistance
 - Convert recipes to shopping lists
 - Export recipes to markdown format
+- Combine multiple recipes into a single shopping list
+- Create shopping lists from multiple recipes at once
+- Automatic ingredient consolidation and quantity calculation

+### 6. Pantry Management
+- Track pantry inventory with quantities and units
+- Monitor expiry dates for items
-- Organize recipes in dedicated directories
+- Organize items by category
+- Add notes and details for each item
+- Convert purchased shopping list items to pantry inventory
+- Edit and update pantry items easily
+- Remove expired or depleted items

 ## Usage Guide